Caltech-IPAC/firefly/docker/builder/README.md

 #### Cleanup

-`docker-compose up` does clean up itself upon exit.
+`docker-compose up` does not clean up itself upon exit.
 Run `docker-compose down` to removes containers, networks, volumes, and images created by up

 ### Additional Information